TRUMANCFY/SLIM/README.md

 ## Results

-- Run maximum 20 epochs (Record the best result)
+- We will later provide the detailed settings
 - Only test with `uncased` model

 <p float="left" align="center">